Polyatskiy/kids-park-club/GOOGLE_SETUP_INSTRUCTIONS.md

 **Most Common Issues:**

-1. **Environment Variable Not Set or Not Redeployed:**
+1. **Environment Variable Not Set for Production:**
    - ✅ Go to Vercel → Settings → Environment Variables
    - ✅ Verify `NEXT_PUBLIC_GA_ID` exists with value `G-BZG7RNLBN0`
+   - ✅ **CRITICAL:** Check that the variable is set for **Production** environment (not just Preview!)
+   - ✅ If it's only set for Preview, edit it and add Production, or create a new one with Production selected
-   - ✅ **CRITICAL:** After adding/updating env variable, you MUST redeploy!
+   - ✅ **CRITICAL:** After adding/updating env variable, you MUST redeploy Production!
-   - ✅ Go to Deployments → Click ⋯ on latest deployment → Redeploy
+   - ✅ Go to Deployments → Click ⋯ on latest Production deployment → Redeploy

 2. **www vs non-www Domain Mismatch:**
    - Google might check `www.kids-park.club` but your site is on `kids-park.club` (or vice versa)